vestrel00/contacts-android/docs/entities/about-api-entities.md

 Each Contact may have more than one of the following data if the Contact is made up of 2 or more RawContacts; name, nickname, note, organization, sip address.

-For more info on how to easily aggregate data from all RawContacts in a Contact, read [Convenience functions](./../other/convenience-functions.md).
+> ℹ️ For more info on how to easily aggregate data from all RawContacts in a Contact, read [Convenience functions](./../other/convenience-functions.md).

-To look into the actual Contacts Provider tables, read [Debug the Contacts Provider tables](./../debug/debug-contacts-provider-tables.md).
+> ℹ️ To learn more about the Contact lookup key, read about [Contact lookup key vs ID](./../entities/about-contact-lookup-key.md).

-To learn more about the Contact lookup key, read about [Contact lookup key vs ID](./../entities/about-contact-lookup-key.md).
+> ℹ️ To look into the actual Contacts Provider tables, read [Debug the Contacts Provider tables](./../debug/debug-contacts-provider-tables.md).

 ## Redacting entities